MolSSI-Education/python-package-best-practices/setup.md

 ~~~
 {: .bash}

-If you are using Mac, you should pick the appropriate link for your architecture from miniconda installer page.
+If you are using Mac, you should pick the appropriate link for your architecture from the miniconda installer page.

 M1: https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-arm64.sh
 x86: https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh